agentrickard/domain/README.txt

 3.3 Advanced Usage

-In the event that you wish to segregate which content certain editors can control, you should not use the normal 'edit TYPE nodes' permission provided by Drupal's core Node module.
-This permisson grants the ability for a user to edit all nodes of a given type.
+In the event that you wish to segregate which content certain editors can control, you should not use the normal 'edit any TYPE nodes' and 'delete any TYPE nodes' permissions provided by Drupal's core Node module.
+These permissons grant the ability for a user to edit and delete all nodes of a given type.

-In the Domain Access model, this permission is not used in favor of the provided 'edit domain nodes' permission.
-This permission allows editors only to edit (and delete) nodes that belong to their domain.
+In the Domain Access model, these permissions are not used in favor of the provided 'edit domain nodes' and 'delete domain nodes' permissions.
+These permissions allow editors only to edit (and delete) nodes that belong to their domain.

-To enable this feature, you should grant the 'edit domain nodes' permission to some roles.
-Then you should enable the 'Use access control for editors' setting under the Domain Access configuration screen.
+To enable this feature, you should grant the 'edit domain nodes' and (optionally) the 'delete domain nodes' permission to some roles.
+Then assign individual users accounts to specific domains to assign them as Domain Editors.

+NOTE: Users with the 'delete domain nodes' permission must also be given the 'edit domain nodes' permission in order to delete content.

 ----
 3.4 Limitations